samme90s/samme90s/docs/server-setup.md

 ### Commands

-- `sudo docker ps` lists all running containers.
+- `docker ps` lists all running containers.
 Add `-all` to list all containers.
-- `sudo docker system prune -a --volumes` removes all:
+- `docker system prune -a --volumes` removes all:
   - stopped containers.
   - networks not used by at least one container.
   - volumes not used by at least one container.